spectrahook/PacketSpy/README.md

 ❌ Do not sell or redistribute it for profit

-✅ For personal use only
+✅ You can use this script!

 ❗ Attribution required (@liebertsx)